0xGeegZ/lets-fucking-game-v2/README.md

 - [https://github.com/emretepedev/solidity-hardhat-typescript-boilerplate](https://github.com/emretepedev/solidity-hardhat-typescript-boilerplate) : For the Smart Contract Project configuration
 - [https://github.com/pancakeswap/pancake-frontend](https://github.com/pancakeswap/pancake-frontend) : For the front end project configuration

+This help us to create a well structured project with a good potential of scalability

-Smart contract : Solidity, Hardhat and ChainLink Keeper
+- Smart contract : Solidity, Hardhat and ChainLink Keeper
+  - Generic architecture
+  - Can manage easily deployments with Hardhat Deploy
+  - Can manage multiple chains with different contracts configurations
+  - Automatically generate types for Front End

-Front end : Used Nextjs and Etherjs to develop a cross chain dapp
+- Front end : Used Nextjs and Etherjs to develop a cross chain dapp
+  - Can easily scale to millions of daily users thanks to PancakeSwap frontend architecture
+  - Can easily manage multiple chains
+  - "Event driven architecture" to make the interface more reactive
+- API : Cloudflare Workers to interact with the Twitter API
+  - We store on chain the strict minimum of data to keep all the data on chain
+  - Serverless architecture for an easy deployment and scalability

 ## Challenges we ran into

-Our biggest challenge was to control contract size.

-We also handle some difficulties is to create one keeper that manage all games.
-We used ChainLink V8 upKeep contract base and update it to allow management for multiple delegators (each game manage his keeper job Id).

-We also have create a Game Factory to manage all games and facilitate games administration.
+During the development of LFG, we encountered several challenges that required careful attention and problem-solving skills.

+One of the main challenges we faced was ensuring the security of the smart contracts.
+We had to take several precautions to prevent any vulnerabilities that could be exploited by malicious actors.
+This required a thorough understanding of smart contract security and the use of best practices in contract development and testing.

+Another challenge was integrating external data feeds using Chainlink's oracle system.
+This required a thorough understanding of how the system worked and careful attention to ensure that the data being used was accurate and reliable.

 Finally, we encountered some challenges in the cross-chain administration of the project.

+Overall, these challenges highlight the complexity of developing a secure and trustworthy decentralized platform, and the need for careful planning and attention to detail in order to ensure its success.

 ## Accomplishments that we're proud of

+Throughout the development process of LFG, we encountered several challenges that required careful attention and problem-solving skills.
+Despite these challenges, we are proud to have accomplished several notable achievements:

+Firstly, we're proud of creating a platform that provides a more secure and trustworthy way for people to participate in online contests.
+With LFG's decentralized approach and smart contract technology, participants can be confident that the contests are fair and transparent, and the prizes are stored securely.

+We're also proud of integrating a gamified approach to contests, which we believe will increase engagement and participation from the community.
+By providing a fun and engaging way to participate in contests, we hope to create a more vibrant and active community on the LFG platform.

+Finally, we're proud of our team's dedication and hard work in developing LFG from its initial concept to its current state.
+We believe that LFG has the potential to revolutionize the way online contests are organized and create new opportunities for people to participate in a more secure and fair way.
-The smart contracts are more than 80% covered in tests and this is probably our biggest pride.

-We have also created an interface for the games and a generic system that will allow us to easily evolve the game contract to offer games with ERC20 tokens or NFTS.

-Finally, the boilerplate we used offers a very quick analysis of our smart contracts with Slither and Mythril which allowed us to respect the best design pattern and the main security standards.
+From a technical perspective, we're proud of the code coverage of our smart contracts.
+The smart contracts are more than 80% covered in tests, and this is probably our biggest pride.
+We have also created an interface for the games and a generic system that will allow us to easily evolve the protocol by adding new kind of contests in the future.
+Finally, the boilerplate we used offers a very quick analysis of our smart contracts with Slither and Mythril, which allowed us to respect the best design pattern and the main security standards.

 ## What we learned

-First of all, it is important to know that 4 of the 5 team members had never been initiated to web3 before this project.
-It was therefore an opportunity for them to discover all these technologies.

-We learned a lot about web3, both in terms of smart contracts, Hardhat and interfacing with etherJs.
+Working on LFG was a valuable learning experience for our team, especially considering that four of the five team members had never been initiated to web3 before this project.
+We learned a lot about web3, both in terms of smart contracts, Hardhat, and interfacing with etherJs.

-It's also the first cross-chain project I've worked on and I've learned a lot about how to architect a project for that.

-Finally, I manipulated for the first time the hardhat deploy plugin which make easier management of deployments as well as the tests thanks to fixtures.
+We also gained a better understanding of how to architect a project for cross-chain administration and manipulated the hardhat deploy plugin, which made it easier to manage deployments and tests using fixtures.

-I plan to create a boilerplate based on this project for all my future web3 developments.

 ## What's next for LFG

-In the short term, we intend to launch the project on the BNB Chain and on Polygon at least.

-We would then like to add the possibility of depositing NFTs in the prizepool as this is the use case that made us want to embark on this adventure.

-Rather than organizing Twitter contests to win an NFT, why not offer several people in the community the opportunity to sign up for a game and be the actor of their victory?
-That would be much more fun.

-Then, we would like to interface with the ChainLink Data Feed service to allow the creator of the game to ask for an action on Twitter (like, share, comment) and a proof in order to register to the game.

-Lfg would thus become a real social engagement tool for its web3 community, especially for influencer or NFTs projects.
+Moving forward, we plan to continue to improve and develop the LFG platform, with the ultimate goal of launching it into production and making it available to a wider audience.

+To achieve this goal, we plan to conduct a thorough audit of the platform to ensure its security and reliability and make any necessary improvements before launching.
+We believe that this will help us gain the trust of our users and create a more robust and reliable platform.

+If we are fortunate enough to win this hackathon, we plan to use the prize money to organize contests with NFT communities to further develop and promote the LFG platform.
+We believe that this will not only provide valuable exposure for our platform but also help to foster a more vibrant and active NFT community.
-It will also be necessary to improve the architecture of the smart contracts, in particular to optimize them and optimize gas costs.

-Last, we would like to use Ethereum Push Notification to improve user experience and why not add ChainLink VRF to randomize in a better way the daily time range generation.
+In the future, we plan to work on improving the architecture of the smart contracts, particularly to optimize them and optimize gas costs.
+Additionally, we would like to use Ethereum Push Notification to improve the user experience and explore the possibility of adding ChainLink VRF to randomize the daily time range generation in a better way.

+Overall, our team is committed to developing a platform that provides real value to users and leverages the power of blockchain technology to create a more secure, transparent, and trustworthy online contest experience.
+We're excited to continue working on this project and exploring new ways to innovate and improve in the future.

 ## Built with